A top U.S. labor group on Thursday asked the Obama administration's pay czar to stop any retirement payments to Bank of America

 Bank of America announced last week that Lewis will leave the company by year-end.

-Lewis' package includes $53.2 million in retirement benefits, mostly from a pension program frozen years ago, and $72.8 million in accumulated stock and other compensation, according to an analysis by New York-based compensation consultant James F. Reda & Associates.
+Lewis' retirement pay includes $53.2 million, mostly from a pension program frozen years ago, and $72.8 million in accumulated stock and other compensation, according to an analysis by New York-based compensation consultant James F. Reda & Associates.

 Feinberg, serving as the government's pay czar for the financial bailout program, does not necessarily have explicit authority over Lewis' severance package because the contract may pre-date his authority.